Josh Klausner

-Josh Klausner is an American screenwriter.

-He wrote Date Night (2010) and Shrek Forever After (2010).
+Josh Klausner is an American screenwriter who wrote Date Night (2010) and Shrek Forever After (2010).

 Biography

 Early life

 Josh Klausner graduated from Princeton University in Princeton, New Jersey.
+After college, he won a Sundance Student Academy Award for a short film he had made.

 Career

 He started his career in the movie industry as an assistant for Dumb & Dumber in 1994.
 He then worked as the second unit director for Kingpin in 1996, There’s Something About Mary in 1998, Me, Myself & Irene in 2000, and Shallow Hal in 2001.

 He was the screenwriter of The 4th Floor (1999), Date Night (2010), and Shrek Forever After (2010).
+In 2018, he was replaced by Jon Croker in the screenwriting of the animated film adaptation of High in the Clouds.

 Personal life

 He is married to Hyatt Bass, a novelist and Texas oil heiress.
-They have two sons, Jasper and Hayden.
-They reside in a 12,000 square-foot house on Greenwich Street in the West Village on the island of Manhattan, in New York City.
+They have two sons.
+They reside in a 12,000 square-foot house on Greenwich Street in the West Village, Manhattan, New York City.
 The house, a former film studio, was redesigned by architect Annabelle Selldorf for them.
+The house, described as "a fortress", was sold for $42.5 million in 2014, "one of most expensive single-family houses to ever sell in Manhattan".